Plasm OSS documentation¶

 - Runtime — Executes capabilities, caches rows, handles paging and effects.

-- Plasm language — Path expressions and programs agents emit against a live DOMAIN table (
+- Plasm language — Path expressions and programs agents emit against a live teaching table table (

 e#/m#/p#). - Host —